Milan Design Week 2025

 Still relatively unknown, the reuse of materials is emerging as awareness grows.

-As part of the CSR movement, it offers real creative possibilities compatible with ERP standards.
+In the CSR movement, it brings real creative possibilities compatible with ERP standards.

-Whether restoring or creating new parts, Thomas will maximize re-use.
-But he has to juggle with the customer's financial and time constraints.
+Whether restoring or creating new parts, Thomas will maximize reuse.
+But beware, he has to juggle with the customer's financial constraints and timetable requirements.

 "It's important to offer solutions that strike the right balance between budget, responsiveness and low carbon footprint."